The death has occurred of Dan ‘Bunker’ Cleary of Taghmon, County Wexford, the first man to say ‘shite’ on Irish radio.

 His family have requested a private funeral and promised that a public ceremony to honour his broadcasting legacy will be held at a later date.

-Theories abound as to how the colourful, small-time pig breeder gained his nickname but few could deny his fame, especially after he rose to national prominence.
+Theories abound as to how the colourful, small-time pig breeder gained his nickname but few could deny his fame, especially after his broadcasting ‘debut’.

 A popular theory suggests ‘Bunker’ was a reference to his alleged habit of urinating in sand bunkers while playing golf (regarded locally as unlikely), while another proposes it derived from reneging on livestock deals he’d struck on market day – a suggestion generally met with discreet silence.